-Sliced thin instead of grated, I think kohlrabi would taste pretty amazing over an arugula salad with some sliced parmigiano, olive oil, and lemon.
+Sliced thin instead of grated, I think kohlrabi would taste pretty amazing over an arugula salad with some sliced Parmigiano, olive oil, and lemon.

-- 1 kohlrabi, grated
+- 1 kohlrabi

-- 5 radishes, sliced
+- 5 radishes

-- 1 small pear, diced
+- 1 small pear

 - 2 tablespoons extra virgin olive oil